 FAQs

-A trading day is any official day when stock exchanges like NSE and BSE are open for buying and selling securities during market hours, excluding weekends and exchange-declared public holidays.
+A trading day is any official day NSE and BSE are open during regular hours.
+Weekends and public holidays declared by the exchanges don’t count.

 The number varies due to the timing of national holidays, religious and cultural festivals which affect weekdays.
 If holidays fall on weekends, they do not reduce trading days.
 Leap years adding extra weekdays also influence the count.